Bendat/autometa/packages/documentation/docs/ui-testing/selenium/page-component-model/1_intro.md

 # Introduction

+**Page Component Model** is an interpretation of the Page Object Model which intends to make Selenium automation easy.
 :::caution
 This is an experimental, WIP library that is not yet rigorously tested and should not be considered stable. `Semver` versioning is not yet in place.
 :::